Hyperkalemia: Elimination

-Severe cases require hemodialysis, which are the most rapid methods of removing potassium from the body.
+Severe cases require hemodialysis, which is the most rapid method of removing potassium from the body.
 These are typically used if the underlying cause cannot be corrected swiftly while temporising measures are instituted or there is no response to these measures.

 Loop diuretics (furosemide, bumetanide, torasemide) and thiazide diuretics (e.g., chlortalidone, hydrochlorothiazide, or chlorothiazide) can increase kidney potassium excretion in people with intact kidney function.

 Potassium can bind to a number of agents in the gastrointestinal tract.
-Sodium polystyrene sulfonate with sorbitol (Kayexalate) has been approved for this use and can be given by mouth or rectally.
-However, high quality evidence to demonstrate the effectiveness of sodium polystyrene are lacking, and use of sodium polystyrene sulfonate, particularly with high sorbitol content, is uncommonly but convincingly associated with colonic necrosis.
-There are no systematic studies (>6 months) looking at the long-term safety of this medication.
+Sodium polystyrene sulfonate (Kayexalate) was approved for this use decades ago, and can be given by mouth or rectally.
+Sodium polystyrene sulfonate given with sorbitol was uncommonly but convincingly associated with colonic necrosis; this combination is no longer used.

 Patiromer is taken by mouth and works by binding free potassium ions in the gastrointestinal tract and releasing calcium ions for exchange, thus lowering the amount of potassium available for absorption into the bloodstream and increasing the amount lost via the feces.
 The net effect is a reduction of potassium levels in the blood serum.

 Sodium zirconium cyclosilicate is a medication that binds potassium in the gastrointestinal tract in exchange for sodium and hydrogen ions.
 Onset of effects occurs in one to six hours.
 It is taken by mouth.

 Epidemiology

 Hyperkalemia is rare among those who are otherwise healthy.
-Among those who are in hospital, rates are between 1% and 2.5%.
+Among those who are in the hospital, rates are between 1% and 2.5%.

 Society and culture

-In the United States, hyperkalemia is induced by lethal injection in capital punishment cases.
+In the United States, hyperkalemia is induced by lethal injection in people condemned to death by the state.
 Potassium chloride is the last of the three drugs administered and actually causes death.
-Injecting potassium chloride into the heart muscle disrupts the signal that causes the heart to beat.
-This same amount of potassium chloride would do no harm if taken orally and not injected directly into the blood.